Hiroshiboy/Covid-Assistant/README.md

 # Covid-Assistant
 This is a clickable prototype that is designed to provide the current statistics of COVID-19 in the user's current area.
 It also provides the user with a couple of features that would use a camera, location, and their contact list.
+This is designed to be as simple as possible enabling it to be used by the elderly.
+I decided against adding an account system as that could add a barrier of complexity and limit the amount of elderly people that can use this application.

+# Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aHL75HYvxr8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Features
+1. Use of contacts that allow the user to send a text message to someone they know to assist them
+2. Use of location to display to users what are the closest clinics or doctors that they can get in contact with
+3. Use of the user's camera to allow them to take a picture of their grocery list or shopping list

 ### Service Screen